Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Disperse.LeadTimeCalculate` controls whether the projectile need to calculate the lead time of the target during motion.
   - `Trajectory.Disperse.TargetSnapDistance` controls the maximum distance in cells from intended target the projectile can be at moment of detonation to make the projectile 'snap' on the intended target.
 Set to 0 to disable snapping.
   - `Trajectory.Disperse.RetargetAllies` controls whether the projectile chooses allies as its target when searching for new targets after losing its original target.
   - `Trajectory.Disperse.RetargetRadius` controls the radius of the projectile to search for a new target after losing its original target.
 If it hasn't arrived `Trajectory.Disperse.PreAimCoord` yet, the last coordinate of the original target is taken as the center of the searching circle.
 Otherwise, the coordinate of the distance in front of the projectile is taken as the center of the circle.
 Set to 0 indicates that this function is not enabled, and it will still attempt to attack the original target's location.
-If it is set to a negative number, it will directly self explode in place.
+If it is set to a negative value, it will directly self explode in place.
   - `Trajectory.Disperse.SuicideShortOfROT` controls whether the projectile will explode when it detected its insufficient turning ability.
   - `Trajectory.Disperse.SuicideAboveRange` controls the projectile to self destruct directly after reaching the flight distance.
 Set to 0 to disable suicide.
   - `Trajectory.Disperse.SuicideIfNoWeapon` controls whether the projectile will self destruct after the number of times it spreads the weapon has been exhausted.
 If `Trajectory.Disperse.WeaponCount` set to 0, this will not be enabled.
   - `Trajectory.Disperse.Weapons` defined the dispersal weapons of the projectile.
   - `Trajectory.Disperse.WeaponBurst` defined how many corresponding weapons each time the projectile will fire.
 When the quantity is lower than `Trajectory.Disperse.Weapons`, it will use the last value.
   - `Trajectory.Disperse.WeaponCount` controls how many times the projectile can spread the weapon.
+Set to a negative value means unlimited times.
   - `Trajectory.Disperse.WeaponDelay` controls the maximum value of the weapon dispersing timer.
 When the timer goes back to 0, it will spread the weapons defined by `Trajectory.Disperse.Weapons`.
   - `Trajectory.Disperse.WeaponTimer` controls the initial value of the weapon dispersing timer.
 It can be set to a negative integer as initial delay.
   - `Trajectory.Disperse.WeaponScope` controls the weapon dispersing timer to start counting only within this distance of reaching the target.
 Set to 0 to disable this function.
+Set to a negative value means it will only disperse the weapon at most once before detonation.
   - `Trajectory.Disperse.WeaponSeparate` controls whether the projectile no longer fire all the weapons in `Trajectory.Disperse.Weapons` at once and instead fire a group of weapons in the list order, following `Trajectory.Disperse.WeaponBurst`.
   - `Trajectory.Disperse.WeaponRetarget` controls whether the dispersed weapons will find new targets on their own.
 Using the range of weapons to search new targets.
   - `Trajectory.Disperse.WeaponLocation` controls whether the dispersed weapons will search for new targets at the center of the spreading position, otherwise they will focus on the original target.
 If a suitable target cannot be found, it will randomly attack the ground.
-  - `Trajectory.Disperse.WeaponTendency` controls whether the dispersed weapons will choose the original target as the first new target.
+  - `Trajectory.Disperse.WeaponTendency` controls whether the dispersed weapons will choose the original target as the first new target in each group of weapons.
   - `Trajectory.Disperse.WeaponToAllies` controls whether the dispersed weapons will choose allies as targets when searching for new targets.
   - `Trajectory.Disperse.WeaponToGround` controls whether the dispersed weapons will only choose the ground as their targets.